renerocksai/slides/README.md

 ![image](https://user-images.githubusercontent.com/30892199/119230156-53d65a80-bb1b-11eb-805e-02f9f8708232.png)

-**Note:** The internal editor is not suitable for smooth and comfortable editing, as it only covers the basic feartures of an editor.
+**Note:** The internal editor is not suitable for smooth and comfortable editing, as it only covers the basic features of an editor.
 For authoring presentations, I recommend using a real editor.
 I prefer neovim - but you know best what works for you.
 Slides watches the file of the open presentation and reloads it when you save it in your editor of choice.

 ## Presentation and Slide Navigation